dmlc/xgboost/doc/jvm/xgboost4j_spark_tutorial.rst

 1. Skip VectorAssembler (using setHandleInvalid = "skip") directly.
 Used in (2), (3).
 2. Keep it (using setHandleInvalid = "keep"), and set the "missing" parameter in XGBClassifier/XGBRegressor as the value representing missing.
 Used in (2) and (4).
 3. Keep it (using setHandleInvalid = "keep") and transform to other irregular values.
 Used in (3).
-4. Transform it to other values.
-Used in (1).
+4. Nothing to be done, used in (1).

 Then, XGBoost will automatically learn what's the ideal direction to go when a value is missing, based on that value and strategy.